Red Bull X-Fighters: X-Fighters: 2001–2006

 X-Fighters was founded in 2001, with the Plaza de Toros de Valencia in Spain being the first venue to host the competition.
 A 12,000 person crowd was recorded with American Mike Jones taking the win in the inaugural event, Spaniard Edgar Torronteras coming second and French rider Xavier Fabre coming third.
 Red Bull X-Fighters returned for a second time in 2002 at Madrid's Las Ventas, with about 20,000 people in attendance.
 Edgar Torronteras, who came in second in the previous edition, won the event and took the trophy that season.

 Two events were hosted in 2003, with Valencia and Madrid staging competitions in their bullrings.
-At Las Ventas in Madrid, a new rider was added to the competition, 18-year-old Nate Adams from the USA, who performed the first ever back flip at the event.
+At Las Ventas in Madrid, a new rider was added to the competition, 18-year-old Nate Adams from the US, who performed the first ever back flip at the event.

 The riders then returned to compete in the bull ring of Madrid for the only X-Fighters event of 2004.
 Riders regularly performed back flips along with new combinations of back flips.
 Travis Pastrana joined the X-Fighters event and took first.
 Nate Adams came second after going in head-to-head battles for the majority of the event.
 The following year, after success in Spain, X-Fighters staged its first event outside of Europe.
 Growing in popularity, the 2005 event took place in front of a crowd of 40,000 at the biggest bullring in the world, the Plaza de Toros México in Mexico City.
 Ronnie Renner won this edition of the event.
 After Mexico, Madrid hosted yet another event in the same year, won by Nate Adams.
 In 2006, Mexico City and Madrid again hosted the event, with the Mexican event being won by Swiss rider Mat Rebeaud and the Madrid event being won by Travis Pastrana.